giorgosnikolaou/Deep-Learning-NLP/README.md

 ## Question Answering

-Developed entity span and a relation prediction models over the knowledge graph Wikidata, that can be used to implement a question answering engine .
+Developed entity span and relation prediction models over the knowledge graph Wikidata, that can be used to implement a question answering engine .